 Review Article

-Biochar for Ameliorating Soil pH, Soil Health, Crop Yield and Greenhouse Gas Emission: A Review.
+Biochar for Ameliorating Soil pH, Soil Health, Crop Yield and Greenhouse Gas Emission: A Review

 ABSTRACT

-The potential of biochar as a multipurpose soil amendment to enhance soil pH, soil health, crop productivity, and lower greenhouse gas emissions in agricultural systems is examined in this review.
-It assesses how the characteristics of biochar, which are primarily influenced by the type of feedstock and the conditions of pyrolysis, affect its performance in various soil environments using data from field investigations, pot experiments, and meta-analyses.
-The results show that biochar greatly improves the structure, porosity, and water-holding capacity of soil while also supporting microbial activity by creating conducive environments.
-Chemically, its high cation exchange capacity enhances fertilizer use efficiency and nutrient retention, resulting in a 10-14 % increase in nitrogen use efficiency.
-Because it can increase soil pH by up to 1.9 units and lower exchangeable aluminium by 66-88%, biochar is especially useful in acidic soils, improving nutrient availability and plant growth.
-Environmental factors affect crop production responses; increases of up to 38% have been documented in tropical and degraded soils, while gains of about 10% have been reported in temperate systems.
-Apart from its agronomic advantages, biochar also contributes significantly to the mitigation of climate change by stabilizing 60-90% of soil carbon over extended periods of time and lowering emissions of methane by around 23 % and nitrous oxide by 30-54 %.
-However, the climate, management techniques, and soil properties all have a significant impact on how effective it is.
+The potential of biochar as a multipurpose soil amendment substance that enhances soil pH, soil health, crop productivity, while lowering greenhouse gas emissions in agricultural systems is examined in this review.
+It assessed the characteristics of biocha by the type of feedstock and the conditions of pyrolysis, its performance in various soil environments using data from field investigations, pot experiments, and meta-analyses.
+Literature revealed biochar greatly improves soil structure, porosity, and water-holding capacity while also supporting microbial activities.
+The high cation exchange capacity associated with biochar enhances fertilizer use efficiency(FUE) and nutrient retention, resulting in a 10-14 % increase in nitrogen use efficiency (NUE).
+Biochar is known to be useful in acidic soils, improving nutrient availability and plant growth increasing soil pH by up to 1.9 units and lower exchangeable aluminium by 66 – 88 %.
+In soils amended with biochar, crop responses by ; increase in yields of up to 38% have been documented in tropical and degraded soils, while gains of about 10% have been reported in temperate systems.
+Biochar also contributes significantly to the mitigation of climate change by stabilising and sequestering 60-90% of soil carbon over extended periods of time and lowering emissions of methane by around 23 % and nitrous oxide by 30-54 %.
 Despite these benefits, high production and application costs, uneven product quality, and farmers' lack of technical expertise prevent widespread use.
-All things considered, biochar is an important approach to sustainable agriculture; nonetheless, its effective application necessitates site-specific optimization, favourable legislative frameworks, and ongoing long-term study.
+Yet use of biochar remains an important approach to sustainable agriculture, amelioration of degraded soil as well as climate change abatement.
+Its wide recognition and application will require favourable legislative frameworks in national soil management policy.

 Keywords: Biochar, Soil Health, Nutrient Use Efficiency, Soil pH, Greenhouse Gas Emission, Integrated Nutrient Management.